 Every case is handled with tailored tax and compliance planning.

-Our objective is simple: Sell your property smoothly and receive your money overseas without legal risk or tax leakage.
+Our objective is simple: Sell your property as an NRI smoothly and receive your money overseas without legal risk or tax leakage.

 Yes.
 Under Section 195, the buyer must deduct TDS from the sale consideration: